saaspegasus/pegasus-docs/src/content/docs/docker.md

 Mac users have reported better performance on Docker using [OrbStack](https://orbstack.dev/), which is a Docker Desktop alternative optimized for performance.

+Pegasus provides a `Makefile` with convenient shortcuts to help run various Docker (and other) commands.
-If you're using the full Docker dev mode, you will benefit from having `make` installed.
-Windows users may also need to install a 3rd-party package to run `make` commands.
+Windows users may need to install a 3rd-party package to run `make` commands.
 The easiest way to do that is via [these instructions](https://stackoverflow.com/a/57042516/8207).

 ## Services only mode